 I will have to try these out next summer!
 If you go, let me know what you think!

 This is the first bar we go to in Dubrovnik before hitting the clubs.
-Galeria, or better known as ‘bucket bar,’ is a little bar located up an alleyway in the center of old town that sells buckets of alcohol and gets extremely packed in peak season.
-Recently they have started serving buckets from two different bar areas, which has helped a bit, but it would be wise to arrive before 10:30 to get a place in this fun little spot.
+Trocadero (previously ‘Galeria’), or better known as ‘bucket bar,’ is a little bar located up an alleyway in the center of old town that sells buckets of cocktails and gets extremely packed in peak season.
+Recently, they have started serving buckets from two different bar areas, which has helped a bit, but it would be wise to arrive before 10:30 to get a place in this fun little spot.
 They have 3 different types of buckets, all usually served with a glow stick that people collect and put in their hair 🙂

 Located right next to Onofrio fountain near the main (Pile) gate, this is another one of those European ice bars where you go in, put on a massive jacket, and drink from ice cups.
 It’s a cool experience to have at least once!